-According to PayPal, they use the highest level of encryption technology and only keep data stored on servers that do not have direct internet connections.
-PayPal also allows for transfers of payments using just email and a password and they do not force users to send extensive financial information to merchants when making purchases.
+According to PayPal, they use the highest level of encryption technology.
+They also only keep data stored on servers that do not have direct internet connections.
+PayPal allows for transfers of payments using just email and a password and they do not force users to send extensive financial information to merchants when making purchases.
 PayPal is also a highly recommended online payment platform by financial professionals.

-To keep PayPal security up-to-date, the company hires security professionals (even hackers) to find security flaws and vulnerabilities.
+To keep PayPal security up-to-date, the company hires security professionals (and even hackers) to find security flaws and vulnerabilities.

-Since online shopping and banking has grown tremendously, so has the opportunities for cybercriminals to steal from users, directly or indirectly.
+Since online shopping and banking has grown tremendously, so has the opportunities for cybercriminals to steal.
 This creates threats to both buyers and sellers in the form of scams and fraud.